Related Posts

 After the New Mexico Department of Health (NMDOH) officials confirmed an infant’s death due to Listeria infection, the US Food and Drug Administration (FDA) plans to begin testing infant formula amid growing concern that contamination could be putting babies at risk of botulism.

 The move came after a ByHeart infant formula outbreak involving the hospitalization of at least 51 infants.
 No deaths were reported.
-But babies who consumed the formula suffered alarming symptoms, which include difficulty feeding, extreme lethargy, and loss of head control.
+But babies who consumed the formula suffered alarming symptoms, which included difficulty feeding, extreme lethargy, and loss of head control.

 Botulism is a rare but potentially fatal illness.